benlansdell/ethome/README.md

 3. Run `conda activate ethome`
 3. And finally `pip install ethome-ml`

+### Optional packages

-With both install methods, you may want to also install `tensorflow` if you want to use the CNN features for a resident-intruder setup.
+With both install methods, you may want to also install `tensorflow` (at least version 2.0) if you want to use the CNN features for a resident-intruder setup.

 ## Quickstart